bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Other nodes
 ^^^^^^^^^^^

-Now, review computes nodes and logins nodes in respectively files cluster/nodes/computes.yml and cluster/nodes/logins.yml.
+Now, review compute and login nodes in their respective cluster/nodes/computes.yml and cluster/nodes/logins.yml files.
 Same rules apply.
 You can also add more nodes, or if you have for example multiple type of equipment for computes nodes or login nodes, add another equipment group this way:

 .. code-block:: yaml